A-kly/School-Vault/PSYCH 258/Topic 10 - Visual Imagery & Propositions.md

 | ------------------------------------- | ----------- | ----------- |
 | recall of picture details:            | 6.3         | 4.9         |
 | dot fusion (number correct out of 18) | 13          | 3           |

-- eidetic more susceptible to ------------ from a second stimulus than controls
+- eidetic more susceptible to ==interference== from a second stimulus than controls
 - eidetic memories lasted longer (25-180 s) than images of control group (0-13 s)

 Conclusions:

 - relatively rare ability to maintain vivid, detailed images; etiology unknown
-- quantitatively and qualitatively --------- from non-eidetic memory
+- quantitatively and qualitatively ==different== from non-eidetic memory
 - not really “photographic memory”:
-- recall far from -------
+	- recall far from ==perfect==
 	- memories ---- in a few minutes
 	- images easily disrupted by new visual stimulation

 ---